msfjarvis/msfjarvis.dev/content/posts/improving-dependency-sync-speeds-for-your-gradle-project/index.md

 ## How Gradle fetches your dependencies

-The Gradle documentation for [dependency resolution] explains in some depth how the version conflict resolution and caching systems work, but the important part for us is that dependencies are searched for in the repositories declared by the user, **in order**.
-This is crucial, since it can dramatically affect the total duration of your dependency resolution as we will explore below.
+The Gradle documentation for [dependency resolution] explains in some depth how the version conflict resolution and caching systems work, but that's pretty jargon-heavy and too much of a detour from what we're really here to do so I'll just Spark Notes™️ it and move on to more fun stuff.

+- Gradle requires declaring **repositories** where dependencies are fetched from.
+- Dependencies are looked up in each repository, **in declaration order**, until they are found in one.
+- Gradle makes a lot of network requests as part of this lookup, and it is in our interest to reduce them.

 ## A quick attempt at optimisation